These Meal Prep Low Carb Big Mac Salad Jars are like a healthy cheeseburger – you probably already have the sauce ingredients!

 Ingredients and substitutions

-- plum tomatoes – Big Macs technically don't have tomatoes so feel free to leave these out.
-I just like to add a bit more colour and nutrition to these salads
+- Plum tomatoes – Big Macs technically don't have tomatoes so feel free to leave these out.
+I just like to add a bit more colour and nutrition to my salad.

 Big Mac sauce

-There are now versions of Big Mac sauce that you can buy at the store.
-Feel free to keep a jar in the refrigerator and add it to this or any other salad.
+Making your own sauce for this Big Mac salad recipe is super easy – all you need is light mayo, ketchup and relish.
+There are tons of Big Mac sauce copycat recipes out there with other ingredients, but I find that these three are really all you need.
+There are also now versions of Big Mac sauce that you can buy at the store.
+Feel free to keep a jar in the refrigerator and add it to your salad!

 - Thousand Island dressing (the ingredients are very similar to what you will find in this Big Mac sauce)